 True Stuff that I Made Up

-PLEASE NOTE: The entries of Larry D. Kump which are published at this site are solely his personal and sometimes whimsical musings.
-For information regarding his positions and proposals as a legislator in the West Virginia House of Delegates, please visit www.LarryKump.com.
+PLEASE NOTE: The entries which are published at this site are solely my personal and sometimes whimsical musings.
+For information regarding my political positions and proposals, please visit www.LarryKump.us.

 Also, check out my personal entry at Mormon.org.